-Version 1.8 ©Alex Fung, December 2009.
+Version 1.10 ©Alex Fung, August 2020.

-Up-to-date version available at my Games page and The Spoiler Centre.
+Up-to-date version available at my Games page.

 Please consult the Copyright Notice and the Licence Agreement before reading this walkthrough.